 - Lost earnings, including current income and potential earning capacity over the course of a normal lifetime.

 - Lost inheritance, including what the deceased may have saved if he had lived a normal expected lifetime.

 - Lost care and maintenance, including the services, support, advice, and counsel the deceased would have provided his family members had he survived.

 - Pain and suffering, including mental and emotional anguish caused by the loss of the deceased.

 - Loss of consortium, including love, companionship, comfort, and society.

 In some Texas wrongful death claims, punitive damages may also be awarded.
 These damages are not intended to compensate the family for their loss, but to punish the liable party and to send a message to others about the seriousness of the wrongful act.
 Punitive damages are given to the wrongful death claimants.

 Put Our Hard-Working Granbury Firm to Work for You

 At the Cain Law Firm, we understand the loss you feel with the death of your loved one and we will not push you to make decisions you are not yet ready to make.
 When we take a wrongful death claim, we offer our clients unwavering integrity and high moral character as we pursue justice for your lost loved one.
 You will be proud to have our lawyers on your team.
-If your loved one was killed by another person’s wrongful action in Granbury, Grapevine, or Fort Worth, call our office today to schedule your free, no-obligation consultation.
+If your loved one was killed by another person’s wrongful action in Granbury or the Dallas-Fort Worth area, call our office today to schedule your free, no-obligation consultation.